 We also provide the least access necessary for anyone to perform their job.
 That means we restrict what most of our own staff can see.

-This means we have forgotten everything but your email address after a year, and we have completely forgotten about you after two years.
+This means we have forgotten everything but email addresses six (6) months after an event, and we have forgotten everything one (1) year after an event.

 What we collect

 - Name you’d like on your badge and on the chat server

 - A record of whether you came to the registration desk to get a badge (at some events)

 - A record of whether you were present when we take attendance (at some events)

 - Any messages you send to any user or chat channel